 • Helps increase physical endurance (due to its role at the muscular level)

 Causes of magnesium deficiency

 Along with health problems, magnesium deficiency is caused by an unhealthy diet.
-Every day, people consume too few foods that contain enough magnesium, such as almonds, beans, cocoa, peanuts, nuts, etc.
+Every day, people consume too few foods that contain enough of this mineral, such as almonds, beans, cocoa, peanuts, nuts, etc.

-The lack of magnesium is accentuated by modern production methods, in which crops are fertilized with artificial fertilizer that influences the quality of food.
+The lack of it is accentuated by modern production methods, in which crops are fertilized with artificial fertilizer that influences the quality of food.

 • Alcohol consumption